rematocorp/trello-integration-action/README.md

 #### 3. `trello-switch-members-in-review`

 Replaces Trello card members with PR reviewers when PR is opened.
-It reassigns the PR author, contributors and assignees when the card is moved away from trello-list-id-pr-open.
+It reassigns the PR author, contributors and assignees when the card is moved away from `trello-list-id-pr-open`.

 Default: `false`